SJSU272Lab/Horo/README.md

-# Fall16-Team4

-###Horo – A Unique Learning Platform for The Homeless
+### Horo – A Unique Learning Platform for The Homeless
 (horo means training in African language)

 Site Link :- http://horo.mybluemix.net